-- Promoting stop smoking attempts according to national and regional branded campaigns - Promoting the dangers of secondhand smoke - Using all partners and a social marketing approach to communicate the key messages in the strategy to their stakeholders and members around smokefree policies, secondhand smoke and smokefree environments - Using all partners to promote the NHS stop smoking support available in Devon - Reaching the routine and manual population through effective communications.
+- Promoting stop smoking attempts according to national branded campaigns, in particular making use of PHE's One You branding and resources. - Using all partners and a social marketing approach to communicate key messages to their stakeholders and members around smokefree policies, secondhand smoke and smokefree environments. - Using all partners to promote the stop smoking support available in Devon. - Reaching the routine and manual population through effective communications.